Hoeijmakers/tayph/docs/getting_started.rst

 So far we have not used Molecfit in order to correct for telluric lines.
-If you wish to integrate Molecfit into Tayph for telluric corrections, these are the necessary steps that you need to take:
+If you wish to integrate Molecfit into Tayph for telluric corrections, these are the necessary steps that you are going to need to take:

 - Install standalone version 1.5.9 of Molecfit on your system.
 - Replace some files within Molecfit to make it exectutable, python 3.0 compatible and to fix a line-list error.
 - Create a parameter file for your instrument.
 Parameter files for the supported instruments packaged in the demo data package, but you need to modify these slightly to make Molecfit work on your system.
-- Use Tayph create a configuration file for Molecfit, which establishes the interface between the two.
+- Use Tayph to create a configuration file for Molecfit, which establishes the interface between the two.

 Where to download Molecfit